ShaheerA2311/AR-CITY-WEB-APP/README.md

 ## An OpenARCloud-based system to accurately and remotely place objects to previously scanned reconstructions ##

 #### Previously, reconstructions produced by OpenARCloud's AC-Scanner app, required the AC-Objects app to manually be within a location and place a sticker to that location.
-Now, with our new system, users are able to post sticker remotely to a previously scanned reconstruction, without needing to be anywhere near the post location, as long as an initial object has been placed in the reconstruction before. ####
+Now, with our new system, users are able to post stickers remotely to a previously scanned reconstruction, without needing to be anywhere near the post location, as long as an initial object has been placed in the reconstruction before. ####

 To get started, and use our web app, please follow the steps below: